Shellyoung/AdvancedTradeSkillWindow2/README.md

   ![Progress face](https://user-images.githubusercontent.com/40469927/189532773-1d745b82-9a98-4db6-919d-4ba86f0b4ab2.png)

   Task progress timer represents overall completion of a task.
-When crafting start, the progress timer will appear under the task.
+When you start crafting, the progress timer will appear under the task.

   ## Search commands